the-Moose-Party/Academic-Notification/README.md

 The following developers are involved in this project: Quinn Knowles, David Kaufman, Alexa Guerrero, Jon Malcolm, and Kevin Menenello

+# To Run
+clone the repository
+enter the repository folder (academic-notification) enter the subfolder (academic-notification)

 # Licensing
 https://regexlicensing.org/